 A superhero might say that I will never make the headlines with my approach.
 Good!
 By default, I try to keep my name out of the news.
 Neither as a hero nor as a reason for a rescue operation do I want to make the headlines.
-A superhero might say that life away from the headlines is dull.
-Well, each shall live as he or she sees fit.

 Please don't take me for a hypocrite.
 Of course it pleases me when my name is brought up, this website is referenced or my book is kindly reviewed.
 Assuming anything else seems silly to me, and would be unworldly.
 You will also find a selfie or two on this website.
 Although we are all unique, we are yet very much alike, as human beings.
 What sets a person seeking bliss apart from a vagabond, from an adventurer, from an explorer, from a superhero-look-at-me, is the different portfolio of the various character traits, the underlying motives of his conduct.
 A wholesome blend is what matters.
 "The dose makes the poison."
 (Paracelsus 1493-1541).
 In overdose, when personal growth spins out of hand and turns into showmanship, when things become destructive, sinister and futile, it is time to examine and question oneself in order to take corrective action, if necessary, to bring matters back into balance.
 This can indeed be stressful.
 A feat that a number of today's (would-be) superheroes are apparently not willing or able to achieve (see Henderson’s article).